-Innovate BC’s Innovator Skills Initiative (ISI) grant program is helping B.C. tech Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. hire post-secondary students get funding to grow their teams while helping students get hands-on work experience and entrepreneurial training.
+Innovate BC’s Innovator Skills Initiative (ISI) grant program is helping B.C. tech startups hire post-secondary students get funding to grow their teams while helping students get hands-on work experience and entrepreneurial training.

 With the help of our ISI grant, Homer Bot was able to hire BCIT students to work on new technology that helps renters find homes using artificial intelligence.

-We chatted with Jacob Steiner, Founder of Homer Bot, and two of their student interns, Curtis Kim and Phillips Halim, to discover how the program has impacted the A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model..
+We chatted with Jacob Steiner, Founder of Homer Bot, and two of their student interns, Curtis Kim and Phillips Halim, to discover how the program has impacted the startup.

 Q: Tell us a bit about Homer?

 Jacob: Homer helps people find their perfect home.
 As a chat platform, we start by asking users the right questions about their preferences and Homer Bot then explores the world wide web for the best matches.
 Homer is integrated within internal communications tools, like Slack, to help people quickly and seamlessly find the best home in a new city or country.
 Homer uses machine learning to understand the people, places and neighbourhoods that make up our communities.

 Q: How did hiring students help your startup?

 Jacob: Hiring students helped Homer develop and grow our software’s features on a shorter timeline.
 Phillips and Curtis owned the product development cycle from testing to integration and execution.